 Access to the tennis center is often limited to the west gate and its adjacent parking lot.
 Ask when reserving your court for the best way to enter and where to park.

 The first U.S. Open was played in August 1881 on grass courts in Newport, Rhode Island.
 The Open was moved in 1915 to the West Side Tennis Club in Forest Hills, Queens, where it stayed until 1977.
 The U.S. Open moved to the National Tennis Center in Flushing Meadows in 1978.
 The Singer Bowl, on the site of the 1964 New York World's Fair, was renovated and divided and became the original Louis Armstrong and Grandstand stadiums.
-The new Louis Armstrong Stadium stands on the same footprint as the original two stadiums.
+A larger Louis Armstrong Stadium was built on the same footprint as the original two stadiums.